Ghost in the Shell (video game): Development

 The game was in development for one and a half years, and involved the work of several divisions, with Kenji Sawaguchi and Tetsuji Yamamoto as director and producer respectively.
 Exact, best known for the Jumping Flash! series, handled programming.
 Ghost in the Shell was designed and targeted to a mature audience; developers did not make Motoko playable to prevent the game appearing to be a character-based game for children.
 The original manga's creator Masamune Shirow was the main designer of the characters and mecha for the game.

-The concept for the Fuchikoma came from one climactic scene of the film: the battle between Motoko Kusanagi and the big spider-like tank in the museum of paleontology.
-Based on this tank design, mecha creators Shōji Kawamori and Atsushi Takeuchi made a smaller version, designed for one person, that would be used by the police.
-Thus, the player becomes the pilot of one of these combat machines.

-Animation was produced at Production I.G; Hiroyuki Kitakubo directed the animation scenes, wrote the screenplay and did the storyboards; Toshihiro Kawamoto was animation supervisor and a character designer.
+Animation was produced at Production I.G; Hiroyuki Kitakubo, who had previously worked with Masamune Shirow on the 1987 OVA adaptation of Black Magic, directed the animation sequences; military science fiction novelist Keiichi Mikihara wrote the game's story; Toshihiro Kawamoto was animation supervisor and a character designer.
 The scenes are noticeably different when compared to the film namesake directed by Mamoru Oshii, because the game is colored using a full digital technique.
 The scenes are a combination of traditional animation and backgrounds that were rendered in three dimensions to ensure smooth transitions for the camera movement.
 Adobe Photoshop was used to add the finishing details to the scenes.

 The Japanese voicing of the game was done by a different cast than the film's: Motoko Kusanagi was played by Hiromi Tsuru, Batou by Shinji Ogawa, Chief Aramaki by Soichi Ito, Ishikawa by Kiyoshi Kobayashi, Togusa by Hirotaka Suzuoki, Saito by Nobuyuki Hiyama, and the Fuchikoma were voiced by Katsue Miwa.
 The English localization was dubbed by the same cast used for the original movie, although the game does not specify the respective roles in the credits.
 Motoko was voiced by Mimi Woods, Batou by Richard Epcar, Aramaki by William Frederick, and Togusa by Christopher Joyce; the roles of Bob Papenbrook, Wendee Lee, Jimmy Krakor and Julie Maddalena are not reliably known.